Connect with Us: Call Us Today: 1-800-807-8030

 Ds enjoys sparring with others’ perspectives.
 Engage them by playing devil’s advocate and questioning their approach.
 Don’t escalate arguments and convey confidence in their competency.

-Ds need to feel capable to perform at their best.
+Ds need to feel capable of performing at their best.
 Validate their skills and track record when assigning major responsibilities.

 A direct, no-nonsense approach focused on results helps keep dominant styles engaged.
 Provide opportunities for them to take the lead while giving them space to achieve outcomes independently.

 Conscientious (C) styles are analytical and detail-oriented.
 They thrive when communication is well-structured and consistent.
-Ensure communication is clear and detailed.
+Ensure communication is precise and detailed.

 Cs make decisions based on facts rather than feelings.
 Stick to precise language and data points.
 Allow time for analysis of new ideas.